pwnall/rtunnel/README.markdown

 This would reverse tunnel myserver.com:4000 to localhost:3000 so that if you had a web server running at port 3000 on your local machine, anyone on the internet could access it by going to http://myserver.com:4000

+**Logging (verbosity) level**

+Both the server and the client support 4 levels of logging - 'debug', 'info', 'warn', 'error'.
+The -l parameter sets the logging level.
+The default level is 'error'.
+For example:

+`rtunnel_server -l debug`

+starts a server that will output debugging information.

 RTunnel?
 -